 - Discuss the issue with your immediate Supervisor.
 This is usually the most effective way to address a concern.
-If you are not comfortable doing this, you may go to any other Supervisor or choose the next resource; - Discuss the issue with another Corporate Resource or the Chief Ethics and Compliance Officer.
+If you are not comfortable doing this, you may go to any other Supervisor or choose the next resource; - Discuss the issue with another Corporate Resource or the Chief Ethics, Compliance and Privacy Officer.
 If you are not comfortable doing this, choose the next resource;

-- Call our Corporate Integrity HOTLINE at 1-800-838-2552

-or report your concern using one of the other options listed below.
-Your call can be anonymous; you do not have to give your name.
+- File a report using the web reporting tool or call our Corporate Integrity HOTLINE at (800-838-2552).
+Your web report or call can be anonymous; you do not have to give your name.
 However, identifying yourself is preferred, as this allows the Ethics and Compliance Department to interact directly with you and obtain information to help resolve your concern.
-For more information, see the section of the Code titled Corporate Integrity HOTLINE; or - Issues may also be reported in writing and emailed to the Ethics and Compliance Department or faxed to (312) 938-5431.
-For anonymous web reporting, go to online and follow the prompts to file a report or follow up on an existing report.
+For more information, see the section of the Code titled Voice Your Concerns; or - Issues may also be reported in writing and emailed to the Ethics and Compliance Department or faxed to (312) 938-5431.

-1.5 Voice Your Concerns: Corporate Integrity HOTLINE and Web Reporting Tool
+1.5 Voice Your Concerns: Web Reporting Tool and Corporate Integrity HOTLINE

 At our Company, you have an obligation to report problems or concerns of ethical or compliance violations.
-While your Supervisor is usually your first and best resource for questions and concerns, you do have other options available, such as the Corporate Integrity HOTLINE or the web reporting tool.
+While your Supervisor is usually your first and best resource for questions and concerns, you do have other options available, such as the web reporting tool or Corporate Integrity HOTLINE.
 Both options are available 24 hours a day, 7 days a week.

-- The Corporate Integrity HOTLINE allows you to seek guidance or report those concerns by calling toll-free, 1-800-838-2552. - The web reporting tool allows you to report those same concerns in writing by going online.
+The web reporting tool allows you to report those same concerns in writing by going to this site.
+Simply follow the prompts to file a report or follow up on an existing report.
+The Corporate Integrity HOTLINE allows you to seek guidance or report those concerns by calling toll-free, 1-800-838-2552.

-Q. Will I be informed about whether or not my concern was investigated and what the outcome was?

-A. Yes, the Company will communicate with you through the HOTLINE or web reporting tool.
+- Q. Will I be informed about whether or not my concern was investigated and what the outcome was? - A. Yes, the Company will communicate with you through the HOTLINE or web reporting tool.
 You'll be informed when the investigation is complete, but may be provided limited information, so as to protect the rights of everyone involved.
 Any corrective actions taken may not be shared with you for reasons of confidentiality.
 All concerns are taken seriously and handled discreetly and professionally.
 The best way to learn about the status of the investigation is to use the Report Key provided to you at the time you raised your concern.
 Log in to the HOTLINE or web reporting tool and use the Report Key to ask a question or receive an update.

-All contacts to the Corporate Integrity HOTLINE or web

-reporting tool can be made anonymously and without fear of retaliation.
+All contacts to the web reporting tool or Corporate Integrity HOTLINE can be made anonymously and without fear of retaliation.
 We encourage you to provide accurate, complete information that will assist us with an investigation.
 Use the Guide for Speaking Up to help you describe the following: